Judge rejects jury's decision in LeGrier wrongful death lawsuit; family, estate awarded no damages

 CHICAGO (WLS) --In a surprising decision, the judge in the Quintonio LeGrier wrongful death lawsuit rejected the jury's decision and awarded LeGrier's family and estate no damages.

-Minutes before the judge's decision, the jury ruled in favor of the LeGrier's parents and awarded them $1 million.
+Minutes before Judge Rena Marie Van Tine's decision, the jury ruled in favor of the LeGrier's parents and awarded them $1 million.
 The jury had also awarded LeGrier's estate $50,000 for his pain and suffering.

-However, the judge ruled that because the jury found that Rialmo was justified in his use of force in the shooting, the court could not award any damages.
+However, Judge Van Tine ruled that because the jury found that Chicago Police Officer Robert Rialmo was justified in his use of force in the shooting, the court could not award any damages.
 The family and estate will not receive any money.

 The jury also found that Rialmo did suffer emotional distress but awarded him no damages.